SailScores/SailScores/README.md

 [Appendix A][3] are currently supported, with options for custom calculations and score codes.
 - Open REST API: I have plans for rich client software which will use the existing public, straightforward API.
 - Free for the foreseeable future.
-(At some point I might ask for help covering expenses.)
 - On the roadmap: analytics for race and competitor data.

 This code supports multiple tenants, including visible and hidden clubs.
-There is currently no automatic creation of clubs, so you'll need to contact me for the initial setup.
-Enhancements and fixes are coming weekly.
-Some bigger features will get worked on over the 2019-2020 winter.
+This winter includes work on some bigger features and a client app.

+## License

 Licensed with Mozilla Public License Version 2.0 : You may use this software, but share the source for modifications that you distribute.

+## Contributing

 Contributions welcome.
 Feedback requested: I'm trying to keep the github issues list current with features I'm working on; but it's nice to have help prioritizing.
+Even thumbs-ups for features you would like to see are tremendously useful.

 Sail fast...